Skip to content

 Where Does Helium Come From?

-In this article, we’ll explore helium’s from its cosmic origins, as well as its extraction and processing for industrial and medical applications.
+In this article, we’ll explore helium’s cosmic origins, as well as its extraction and processing for industrial and medical applications.

 Stars continue to produce helium through nuclear fusion of hydrogen atoms.
 Approximately 600 million metric tons of hydrogen in our sun fuse into helium every second through a process called the proton-proton chain reaction.

-Despite this ongoing stellar production, most of the helium in the universe today remains from that initial creation period shortly after the Big Bang.
+But most of the helium in the universe today was created shortly after the Big Bang.

-Over millions of years, this radioactive decay has produced helium that becomes trapped in the same underground pockets that contain natural gas.
+Over those millions of years, this radioactive decay has produced helium that is trapped in the same underground pockets that contain natural gas.
 The rocks above these reservoirs are impermeable, preventing the helium from escaping into the atmosphere.
+This is important because helium is so light that, once it reaches the surface, it escapes Earth’s gravity and drifts into space.
+And once it escapes into space, it’s essentially lost for good.

-The concentration of helium in natural gas deposits varies significantly.
-Rich deposits typically contain up to 7-8% helium, while most contain less than 0.3%.
+The concentration of helium in natural gas deposits varies a lot.
+Rich deposits typically contain up to 7-8% helium, but most contain less than 0.3%.

 The United States has historically been the world’s largest producer of helium, with significant deposits in Texas, Oklahoma, and Kansas.
 Other countries with substantial helium reserves include: